 - Visual—blurred vision, double vision, sudden visual loss or temporary loss of vision in one eye

 Other common symptoms include difficulty swallowing, headache, inability to understand others, mental confusion, numbness or rapid involuntary eye movement.

 Know the signs of stroke

 Knowing the warning signs of a stroke can help save lives.
-Consider these things if you suspect someone is having a stroke:
+B.E.
+F.A.S.T. is an easy way to remember how to identify and respond if you suspect someone is having a stroke:

 Stroke risk factors

 Certain risk factors for stroke cannot be changed.
 For example, you are at higher risk of experiencing a stroke if you are:

 However, understanding the factors that cause strokes and taking steps to control them may help prevent a stroke.
 These factors include:

 - Artery disease